- Internet and society

 Investigating indicators of productivity growth in public sector institutions across eight EU countries, including patterns and impacts of ICT use, organisational perspectives, and implications of the interaction of ICT usage and organisational processes.

-Participants: Dr Cristobal Cobo, Professor William H. Dutton, Dr Eric T. Meyer
+Participants: Dr Cristobal Cobo, Professor William H. Dutton, Professor Eric T. Meyer

 KNETWORKS aims to create a strong knowledge sharing and dissemination network in the Atlantic area to promote the exchange of good practices and implementation strategies for building and exploiting a 21st century knowledge and information society.